sonalsannigrahi/Archers-Final/LogBook.md

 Alice Aubert - This week I looked to implement arrows as sprite and finding a suitable image.
 Next week, I will implement the mathematical equations to make them into projectiles.

 Minh Tuan Nguyen - Implemented rain and lightning and integrated them into the game, helped integrate other classes.
 Next week, I will try to implement sound system and add the encription class to encript game constants.

+Tarcisio Teixeira - Finished tests on Encryption and start working on UI-UX.
+On UI-UX, after have devided and made an scratch of the classes that will be needed I start working on the implementation of start screen.